Art-Wizard/Pomodoro10/README.md

 The Pomodoro Technique involves breaking work into focused 25-minute intervals, followed by short 5-minute breaks.
 Pomodoro10 builds on this concept by introducing 1-3 random 10-second breaks within each 25-minute work interval.

-These additional breaks are designed to combat the primacy and recency effects, which are cognitive biases in learning and memory.
-The primacy effect refers to the tendency to remember items presented at the beginning of a list or learning session better, while the recency effect refers to the tendency to remember items at the end of a list or session more easily.
-As a result, items in the middle of a learning session are often less well-remembered.
+These additional breaks take advantage of the gap effect, which suggests that brief pauses or "micro rests" during study sessions can enhance learning and memory retention.
+The gap effect allows the brain to consolidate information more effectively, leading to a more efficient learning process.

-Pomodoro10 addresses these biases by disrupting the traditional flow of learning with short, random breaks.
-These breaks create additional starting and ending points within each Pomodoro period, providing more opportunities to benefit from both the primacy and recency effects.
-This leads to enhanced memory retention and improved learning efficiency.
+Pomodoro10 integrates these micro rests by disrupting the traditional flow of learning with short, random breaks.
+These breaks create additional opportunities for the brain to process and store information, resulting in improved learning efficiency.

 ## Installation

 To install Pomodoro10 on your Android device, follow these steps:

-1. Download the latest Android APK from the Github repository file list
+1. Download the latest Android APK from the repository or latest release
 2. Locate the downloaded APK file in your device's file manager
 3. Tap on the APK file to start the installation process
 4. Follow the on-screen prompts to complete the installation